-The primary model development goals are (1) to minimize the difference between simulated and observed hydrology, water/sediment quality and fish tissue concentration, and (2) to capture the spatial and temporal patterns in the observed environmental conditions.
+The processes to ensure the model is effective at reproducing reality primary model development goals are (1) to minimize the difference between simulated and observed hydrology, water/sediment quality and fish tissue concentration, and (2) to capture the spatial and temporal patterns in the observed environmental conditions.
 Progress toward achieving these goals is commonly captured in error statistics and graphical plots.
 However, model quality goes beyond these core evaluations.
 Several parallel tasks to achieve overall model quality are pursued alongside efforts to reduce model error, including:

-- Incorporation of all available observations of the system (e.g., geometry, flow, boundary inputs/withdrawals, and meteorology) for the time period simulated. - 2.
-Reasonable estimation methods and assumptions to fill gaps in the observations. - Calibration of model parameters and unmeasured boundary conditions within reasonable bounds to improve agreement between simulated and observed water quality. - Identification of key parameters/processes through model calibration and sensitivity analysis. - 5.
-Clear communication of key assumptions during model development with the project team. - Clearly written documentation of all important elements in the model, including model setup, boundary conditions, assumptions, and known areas of uncertainty. - 7.
-Development of management scenarios to meet the project objectives. - 8.
-Peer review.
+- 1. Incorporation of all available observations of the system (e.g., geometry, flow, boundary inputs/withdrawals, and meteorology) for the time period simulated. - 2.
+Reasonable estimation methods and assumptions to fill gaps in the observations. - 3.
+Calibration of model parameters and unmeasured boundary conditions within reasonable bounds to improve agreement between simulated and observed water quality.Identify key or important parameters/processes and then improve the methods to generate a more accurate model inputs for those parameters/processes - Identification of key parameters/processes through model calibration and sensitivity analysis.
+Identify key or important parameters/processes and then improve the methods to generate a more accurate model inputs for those parameters/processes - 5.
+Clear communication of key assumptions during model development with the project team.Consult project team, groups and people with variety of backgrounds and experiences to fill the insitu and knowledge gaps that might need to be considered in the model development - 6.
+Clearly written documentation of all important elements in the model, including model setup, boundary conditions, assumptions, and known areas of uncertainty. - 7.
+Development of management scenarios to meet the project goals objectives. - 8.
+Multiple rounds of peer review during model development.Peer review.

 Progress on all of these fronts will factor into the decision to accept a model for use in a decision-making process.
+We will develop a separate model report that will include following sections and that report will be public available after the completion of the model development.